MLMogford/MLMogford.github.io/_posts/2022-08-17-maximising-sensitivity-at-fixed-specificity.md

 <!-- ![image](https://your-image-url.type) with <img src="https://your-image-url.type" width="600"> -->

 Deep learning models demonstrate outstanding performance in complex pattern recognition tasks [3] and can be applied to screening programmes where radiographs are used as a part of the screening process.
 If a machine learning (ML) model can perform to the standard of human readers, its integration into the cancer screening workflow can alleviate the resource burden without sacrificing performance [4].
 It has been demomnstrated that in out example, Specificity is a more likely metric to anchor in this half of the Sensitivity-Specificity trade-off paradigm, and maximise Sensitivity, we can choose the benchmark Specificity of top ranking Radiologists.
 This way we know with reasonable certainty that the number of false positives will affect a similar proportion of people to the human system, and focus on the Sensitivity component of the metric.
 Evaluation is made by choosing a decision threshold such that the model’s Specificity matches with human’s Specificity, and comparing between human’s Sensitivity and model’s Sensitivity at the chosen threshold is common practice [5],andML models typically fall short of the human level Sensitivity.
 As such, it may be beneficial to improve the model’s performance by having an objective function that takes into account this evaluation procedure.
 While this can be achieved by either optimising for the AUC directly, a preferred  methon may be to optimise for a model’s performance at a specific operating point.

-END
+Even if the AUROC remains unchanged, the curve may be manipulated by the loss function to, in the case of the example, more accurately classify true positives at a set tru negative rate.

 Optimising for AUC related metrics can be difficult as it involves ranking positive instances against negative instances in the whole population.
-An estimator for the AUC is the Wilcoxon Mann Whitney (WMW) statistic [6], which ranks instances in the training sample using the step function.
+An estimator for the AUC is the Wilcoxon Mann Whitney (WMW) statistic [6], which ranks instances in the training sample using the step function (illustreten in Figure 2).
 However, the WMW statistic is inappropriate as a loss function because the step function is non-differentiable.
 Additionally, the requirement for exhaustive ranking means that batch training with stochastic gradient descent [7] is inadequate, as it does not allow for the comparison between instances across different batches, i.e. it is non-decomposable.
-Previous work circumvents the non-differentiable and non-decomposable problems by using a surrogate loss that ranks instances against a threshold [8].
-In this paper, we extend on previous work and introduce a constrained optimisation objective that maximise Sensitivity and Specificity at a given threshold.
-Experimental results show that the proposed method improves the model’s Sensitivity at a set threshold over the Binary Cross Entropy (BCE) loss baseline.
+Previous work circumvents the non-differentiable and non-decomposable problems by using a surrogate loss that ranks instances against a threshold for the optimise Precision (the number of true positives out of all samples classified as positive) at a fixed Sensitivity[8].
+This previous work can be extended upon to introduce a constrained optimisation objective that maximise Sensitivity and Specificity at a given threshold.

 ## Examples of AUC optimisation in the past